SiggeAlfredsson/sigge-grouptransportation/README.md

 PATCH:

-vehicle/use/state(0/1)/vehicleId      /set state if vehicle is free
+vehicle/use/{state}/{time}/vehicleId      /set state if vehicle is free, state is 0/1, time is in minutes.